Wladastic/Auto-GPT-Telegram-Plugin/README.md

 ## Telegram Plugin for Auto-GPT

+Disclaimer:
+Please wait until this PR is merged: https://github.com/Significant-Gravitas/Auto-GPT/pull/2929 Otherwise the plugin cannot work.
+I think it should be finished until 27th of April 2023

 A smoothly working Telegram bot that gives you all the messages you would normally get through the Terminal.
 Making Auto-GPT a more user-friendly application to interact with.